-Well, to be honest, the specifications are quite the same as with the previous AV ACCESS extender.
+The specs of this unit are quite the same as with the previous AV ACCESS extender.
 With a throughput of 18 Gbit/s, it supports HDR and 3D content.
 It also has the support of a bi-directional IR signal for remote control.
 The transport range is around the same.

 This unit is also powered via PoE (one unit is connected to the adapter, the other one gets power via ethernet cable).

-This extender is truly a beast.
 If you are on a budget and you need a longer transmission range, this unit would do the job.
 It has all the specs as previous two, but with a range up to 330 feet (100 meters).

 All 3 top models on the market do pretty much the same job.
 They all use the same HDBaseT technology and have a max bandwidth of 18 Gbits/s.
 So the features and the picture quality are just the same.
 The only difference is the transmission length.